When you look in the mirror do you see someone who looks older than you feel?

 The small incisions used are easily concealed in the scalp, and recovery is quite rapid, usually about one week before returning to regular activity.

-At Broadway Cosmetic Plastic Surgery Centre, approximately 75% of patients undergoing a facelift also have a forehead lift either simultaneously or shortly thereafter, and since I started using the endoscope, forehead lifts alone or with some eyelid surgery have become much more common, and are often done in younger patients.
+At our Vancouver clinic, approximately 75% of patients undergoing a facelift also have a forehead lift either simultaneously or shortly thereafter, and since I started using the endoscope, forehead lifts alone or with some eyelid surgery have become much more common, and are often done in younger patients.
 Sometimes we also extend the forehead lift under the surface into the upper cheeks, and combined with eyelid surgery we are able to get some significant upper cheek lifting without additional incisions.